keen/keen-tracking.js/README.md

 These methods extend the event body of every event sent through `recordEvent()` or `recordEvents()`, for all or specified collections, and accepts either a predefined object (static) or a function that returns an object (dynamic).
 This returned object is then grafted into the original event body with a deep-extend operation that seamlessly blends nested objects.

-Global transforms will be applied first, followed by collection-specific transforms.
+`extendEvents` transforms will be applied first, followed by collection-specific `extendEvent` transforms.
 In either case, transforms will be applied in the order that they are defined.
 Properties provided in the originating `recordEvent/s()` call will override any matching properties (static or dynamic) returned by these methods.

 ```javascript
 // Extend events for a single collection